 Any online retailer would be well advised to use Google Shopping.
 It’s ideal for showcasing your products and making it easy for people to buy.
 Many people start with Google Shopping and might not ever make it onto the search results if they find what they are looking for.
 For more on Google Shopping read our previous blog post.

 Unless you’re the black sheep of the retail world, you’ll be using social media to raise awareness of your brand and products.
 Make sure you plan your posts carefully in the lead up to Christmas to push your popular products by mentioning their key features, benefits and endorsements.
 Don’t forget to keep your customers well informed across all of your social media platforms regarding the last postage days on last minute orders.

 Social Media advertising is a great way to reach beyond your existing audience and increase web visitors and sales.
 You can do very detailed targeting on Twitter, Instagram and Facebook: narrowing down your audience by location, age, interests and job titles.
 To avoid wasting money, make sure you optimise the settings to pay by Ad clicks rather than Ad views.

 Do you have an email marketing list?
 If so you should be planning your content for the Christmas run-up period now.
 Use your enewsletter over the next few months to push your popular products, explaining their key features and benefits.
 Make sure you send an e-shot in early December regarding last postage days, so your customers don’t miss out.

 We hope you found these tips helpful and we wish you a busy trading period in the run up to Christmas.
-For training or ongoing support with your advertising campaigns, get in touch.
+For help with managing and boosting your advertising campaigns, get in touch.